 Description: ENGR 2450 is an introduction to numerical methods of problem solving, including root finding, solutions of linear and nonlinear equations, eigen value problems, curve fitting and regression analysis, numerical differentiation and integration, numerical solution of ordinary differential equations, optimization, and numerical solution of partial-differential equations.
-Computer implementation of these methods using spreadsheets, various programming languages such as C++, VBA, MATLAB, and MATLAB computational software will be a major emphasis of the course.
+Computer implementation of these methods using spreadsheets, various programming languages such as C++ or Python will be used.

-Prerequisites: Calculus II (MATH 1220), CS 1400
+Prerequisites: MATH 1220 and either CS 1400 or ENGR 1400

-ENGR 2700 Digital Circuits Semester(s) Taught: Spring
+ENGR 2700 Digital Circuits Semester(s) Taught: Fall, Spring

 Description: This course is an introduction to digital systems, logic gates, combinational logic circuits, and sequential logic circuits.
 It includes minimization techniques and implementation with encoders, decoders, multiplexers, and programmable logic devices.
 It considers Mealy and Moore models of state machines, state minimization, and state assignment.
 It also introduces a hardware description.
+This course is cross listed as CS 2700.

-Prerequisites: MATH 1050 Corequisites: ENGR 2705
+Prerequisite: MATH 1050 Corequisite: ENGR 2705

-ENGR 2705 Digital Circuits Laboratory Semester(s) Taught: Spring
+ENGR 2705 Digital Circuits Laboratory

 Description: This laboratory is to accompany ENGR 2700.
 Digital circuits similar to those studied in ENGR 2700 will be assembled and tested and will be described and programmed in programmable logic devices.
-Computer software will be used to assist in the design, realization, and to simulation of digital systems.
+Computer software will be used to assist in the design, realization, and the simulation of digital systems.